AshishSharmaSDE/JPMorgan-Assignment-Super-Simple-Stock-Market/README.md

 | GIN | Preferred | 8 |  2% |  100 |
 | JOE | Common | 13 |   |  250 |

+>**How to Run the program: **
+Go into main directory and run python main.py

+>**How to run testcases: **
+Go into main directory and run python -m unittest discover test